kj730/WorkProjects/README.md

 The locator.py source code locates and returns the values associated with a given strike at a given time.
 Once the strike is found in the given file, the output is formatted to show each attribute in the strike

+The .idea file contains Pycharm files for the locator.py program